suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 The Strict Order Parameter allows a manifest to govern when directives can be executed out-of-order.
 This allows for systems that have a sensitivity to order of updates to choose the order in which they are executed.
 It also allows for more advanced systems to parallelise their handling of updates.
 Strict Order defaults to True.
 It MAY be set to False when the order of operations does not matter.
 When arriving at the end of a command sequence, ALL commands MUST have completed, regardless of the state of SUIT_Parameter_Strict_Order.
 If SUIT_Parameter_Strict_Order is returned to True, ALL preceding commands MUST complete before the next command is executed.

-### SUIT_Parameter_Coerce_Condition_Failure
+### SUIT_Parameter_Soft_Failure

-When executing a command sequence inside SUIT_Run_Sequence and a condition failure occurs, the manifest processor aborts the sequence.
-If Coerce Condition Failure is True, it returns Success.
+When executing a command sequence inside SUIT_Directive_Try_Each and a condition failure occurs, the manifest processor aborts the sequence.
+If Soft Failure is True, it returns Success.
 Otherwise, it returns the original condition failure.
-SUIT_Parameter_Coerce_Condition_Failure is scoped to the enclosing SUIT_Directive_Run_Sequence.
-Its value is discarded when SUIT_Directive_Run_Sequence terminates.
+SUIT_Parameter_Soft_Failure is scoped to the enclosing SUIT_Command_Sequence.
+Its value is discarded when SUIT_Command_Sequence terminates.

 ## SUIT_Parameter_Encryption_Info